 - 6 whole black peppercorn

 Heat oil in a wide bottom pan and add the peppercorns.
 Give them a roast until they slightly pop (use a lid if needed) and then immediately add onions.
 Cook until slightly brown.
-(SIDE NOTE: I use diced or chopped onions & tomatoes.
+(SIDE NOTE: I use diced or finely chopped onions & tomatoes.
 They tend to splatter less and have a different end result compared to a puree.)

 Once the onions have cooked, add the chopped tomatoes and mix.